Interracial adoption: Controversy

-Interracial adoption remains a topic of contention amongst the public, as many discuss the racial and social implication of interracial adoption, which most often involves a racial minority child being adopted into a white family.
-In the majority of the adoptions, White parents adopt children who are considered racial/ethnic minorities in this country.
+Interracial adoption remains a topic of contention amongst the public, as many discuss the racial and social implications of the practice, which most often involves a racial-minority child being adopted into a white family.
 The controversy surround interracial adoption comes, in large part, from the fear that racism may influence adoptees adopted into white families.
-The National Association of Black Social Workers (NABSW), for example, argued that transracial adoption was, in essence, a form of race and cultural genocide.
+The National Association of Black Social Workers (NABSW), for example, argued that transracial adoption was, in essence, a form of racial and cultural genocide.

 Ethnocentrism in the US has an impact on adoption policies.
 The adoption of interracial and international children have been debated for several decades.
 Specifically, associations around the globe have focused on the adoption of Black children as the point of contention.
 African American, Hispanic, Asian American, and Native American children represented 60% (75,722 out of 127,000) of the children in foster care waiting to be adopted in 1999.
 Due to the controversy surrounding domestic transracial adoption, many families now favor international adoption.
 International adoptions now account for approximately 85% of all transracial adoptions.
 Americans have also started to transition from domestic transracial adoption to international.
 Annual adoption rates, for instance, have risen dramatically from 1989 to 2001 with the majority of adoptions from Asian countries.